-There’s no cure for hay fever, so all treatments aim to treat your child’s symptoms.
+There’s no cure for hay fever, so treatment aims to manage symptoms.

-Antihistamines can help relieve itching, runny nose and sneezing, but they don’t usually work for a blocked nose.
+Antihistamines can help with itching, runny nose and sneezing, but they don’t usually work for a blocked nose.
 Some antihistamines can cause drowsiness, although newer types generally don’t have this side effect.

 Be careful about using non-steroid nose sprays.
-If your child uses them too much for more than 5-7 days, it can block the nose again and dry out the inside of the nose.
+If your child uses them too much for more than 5-7 days, it can block his nose again and dry out the inside of his nose.

 For severe hay fever that won’t go away, your doctor might consider sending your child to a specialist for immunotherapy.
-Immunotherapy is also known as desensitisation, and involves giving you child gradually bigger doses of an allergen for 3-6 months to desensitise him.
+Immunotherapy is also known as desensitisation, and involves giving your child gradually bigger doses of an allergen for 3-6 months to desensitise her.
 This treatment aims to change the body’s immune system and switch off the allergy.